 The Tides Institute & Museum of Art (TIMA) campus consists of six historic buildings and additional properties owned by TIMA mostly located within a few blocks of each other in the downtown and waterfront area of Eastport, Maine overlooking Passamaquoddy Bay and the U.S/Canada international boundary.
 See the Campus Map to view the close proximity of the buildings to each other.
-These buildings, dating from 1819 to 1887, preserve and reflect the region’s architectural heritage while repurposing them with 21st century activities.
+These buildings, dating from 1819 to 1887, preserve and reflect the region’s architectural heritage while repurposing them with 21st century activities and resources.
 Three of TIMA’s buildings are listed on the National Register of Historic Places, one is part of Eastport’s local historic district, and two other TIMA buildings are located nearby in an adjacent historic residential area.
 They include:

 • 1.
 Tides Institute & Museum of Art Building (1887): Extensive Collections.
 Remarkable Exhibitions.

 43 Water Street.
 Three-and-a-half story cornerstone downtown brick structure (in center of photograph) designed by Boston and Saint John, New Brunswick architect Henry N. Black.
 Originally built as the Eastport Savings Bank, the building was threatened with destruction and named to Maine’s Most Endangered Places in 1997.
 TIMA acquired the building in 2002 and has been meticulously restoring the building.
 The building is part of a 30 building downtown Eastport National Register Historic District.
 The building now houses collections, exhibition space, and administrative offices.
 TIMA also owns the 1889 cast iron water fountain that serves as the centerpiece of the small civic space in front of the building.
 The fountain was made by the J.L.
 Mott Ironworks Company of New York City.

 • 2.
 StudioWorks (1887): Art Making in the Downtown.